OpenNebula/addon-storpool/README.md

 * RAFT_LEADER_IP

-The addon will try to autodetect the leader IP address from oned confioguration but if it fail set it manually in addon-storpoolrc
+The addon will try to autodetect the leader IP address from oned configuration but if it fail set it manually in addon-storpoolrc
 ```bash
 echo "RAFT_LEADER_IP=1.2.3.4" >> /var/lib/one/remotes/addon-storpoolrc
 ```

+* If you plan to do live disk snapshots with fsfreeze via qemu-guest-agent but `SCRIPTS_REMOTE_DIR` is not the default one (if it is changed in `/etc/one/oned.conf`), define `SCRIPTS_REMOTE_DIR` in the addon global configuration.

 ### Post-install
 * Restart `opennebula` and `opennebula-sunstone` services